DominikIlski/skeleton/README.md

 ## Project Structure

-Project has been packaged by Feature.
+The project has been organized by feature.

 ## Getting Started

+To get started with this project, follow these steps:

 1. Clone the repository: